Bringing the very best writing from Japan straight to your door.

 With a resolute, erudite Buddhist monk as a father, and an adventurous, quirky mother steeped in Japanese culture, Reiko is a blend of the two.
 She loves being philosophical as well as playful and lighthearted.

 Throughout her childhood and young-adulthood, she developed a deep-seated fascination for language and literature.
-Carrying that curiosity with her to the United States, she studied linguistics at San Diego State University, later returning to Japan, and settling in Kobe.
+Carrying that curiosity with her to the United States, she studied linguistics at university, later returning to Japan, and settling in Kobe.

 As co-founder of Maplopo, she enjoys working with Doc translating classic Japanese literature for a worldwide audience.
 The distilling of these difficult-to-translate works into English is a passion of hers, and unlocking the perspectives of classic Japanese authors for a wider audience is always propelling her and her work forward.

 This love of the classic doesn’t begin and end with Japanese writers, though, and she’s certainly an admirer of recent authors.
 Her favorite book is Mark Twain’s “Huckleberry Finn,” and her favorite author is Yoko Ogawa (Her『猫を抱いて象と泳ぐ』is an absolute delight and blows Reiko’s mind.)